linode/docs/docs/websites/cms/high-availability-wordpress.md

         GRANT REPLICATION SLAVE ON *.* TO 'replication'@'x.x.x.x' IDENTIFIED BY 'password';

-3. Run the following command to test the configuration.
+3. Back in the terminal, run the following command to test the configuration.
 Use the private IP address of the opposing Linode:

         mysql -ureplication -p -h x.x.x.x -P 3306